Positronium hydride: Formation

 Due to its short lifetime, establishing the chemistry of positronium hydride poses difficulties.
 Theoretical calculations can predict outcomes.
 One method of formation is through alkali metal hydrides reacting with positrons.
-Molecules with dipole moments greater than 1.625 debye are predicted to attract and hold positrons in a bound state.
+Molecules with dipole moments greater than 1.625 D are predicted to attract and hold positrons in a bound state.
 Crawford's model predicts this positron capture.
 In the case of lithium hydride, sodium hydride and potassium hydride molecules, this adduct decomposes and positronium hydride and the alkali positive ion form.